-- Using Antivirus – One of the most common security issues every Mac and PC user experiences is malware and viruses.
+- Using Antivirus – Malware and viruses are one of the most common security issues every user experiences.
 Keeping track of whether you have one on your machine or whether your machine is performing well is a job in itself.
-Installing and using software to monitor and get rid of malware and clean up junk files left over from previous downloads and installs frees up your time and makes your machine run smoother and faster.
+Installing and using antivirus protection for Mac and PC is a necessary step to protect your device from potential hacker attacks.

 All this said it’s true that no company is hack-proof.
 Even with the best cybersecurity in the world, there are at least even odds you will become a victim one day.
 When it comes to protecting your reputation, the first few days after a hack are critical.
 Be prepared!